 Thems fightin’ words.

 Hello my dark denizens of the night.
 A challenger appears!
-Unfortunately I’ll have to be a little less divulgent going forward as it would seem that a certain upcoming title that bears an uncanny resemblance to Dracula’s Castle is on the prowl.
+Unfortunately I’ll have to be a little less divulgent going forward.
+I want to keep at least some surprises in the box!

 This makes a dev diary somewhat tricky to write but I’ll endeavour to do so all the same.
 If you’ve been following the series, in Part II I spoke a little bit about the building aspect of the game, Part III took a detour and went into some detail on vampire clans and in Part IV, we touched on the exploration aspects of the game.